maverickronin/PowerRestic/README.md

 ## Opening Repositories

 PowerRestic lets you pin a list of repositories for frequent use, open a repository by path, or create a new repository.
+Specify a local path as X:\Stuff\Repo or an RClone backend as rclone:backend-name:/repo

 ##### Open a pinned repository